matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 Other than "plugging" things together (env variables in this case) there is nothing special about this pipeline, all the important logic is hidden away inside our Dagger program.

+TODO:
+* Explain about the `with-comment` functionality that we had in the github actions thing and that we should implement it here.

 Now we want to make the pipeline a bit more interesting.
 The diff that was calculated previously should be posted to the PR as a comment so that whoever is reviewing it can look at the PR comments and see what is being changed.
 This is where Dagger, being a code-first solution, really shines.
 We can extend our Go program using Github's SDK to communicate with it's API and post the comment with the output of the command.
 Lets change our `preview` code to include this:
 ```go
 	// ...